lblod/app-lokaal-mandatenbeheer/config/op-consumer/mapping/queries/README.md

-Example configuration for Organization Portal (PUBLIC) to Loket.
+Based off example configuration for Organization Portal (PUBLIC) to Loket.

-It contains some mappings which are not used in the public producer (such as names of persons) but does not yet take all the necessary mapping into account yet for a sensitive data in OP.
-Mainly the pass configuration should be extended.
+using this consumer, LMB consumes data from OP for realising its business case of tracking Mandataris instances, main targets for consumption are:

+- Bestuurseenheden
+- Bestuursorganen
+- Mandaten

+However, some other things are consumed as well: skos:Concepts, sites, locations.